 Dr. E. Scott England

-I am the superintendent of Fairfield P.S.D. #112 in Fairfield, Illinois.
 I began my career in education as a 1:1 special education aide.
 I then taught first grade in Arcola, IL and Sullivan, IL.
 As rewarding as teaching was, I was encouraged to become a principal due to the opportunity to impact more lives.
 I was fortunate enough to be afforded the opportunity to be a principal at North Side School in Fairfield, IL.
 After three years as principal, I was tapped to succeed the retiring superintendent of our district.
+I spent three years as a superintendent before the stress of the Covid pandemic became the ultimate decider on my path in education.
 I truly love working with kids and being in education.
 I find the educational process to be exciting and constantly evolving.
+I am planning on telling my story of how I took ownership of my self care in the coming weeks.
+It will be during this time I will update everyone with what I’ve been up to lately.

 I received my bachelor’s degree from Millikin University in Elementary Education.
 I graduated from Eastern Illinois University with my master’s and specialist’s degrees, both in Educational Leadership.
 I finished my education at Indiana State University where I received my Ph.D. in Educational Leadership.
 The title of my dissertation was The Relationship Among Reasons Teachers Joined the Profession, Job Satisfaction, and Encouraging Future Teachers.